El Gato Melendez is the first and only Puerto Rican-born player to ever play for the Harlem Globetrotters.

 He loves architecture and interior design and would one day like to grow his current partnership and experience to a national level.

+Since becoming a Globetrotters star, El Gato has visited over 70 countries around the world.
 No matter where life takes him, you can probably bet that El Gato will land on his feet.